Ghaust/crypto-tracker/README.md

 - [ ] Improve messages structure (style)
 - [ ] Use Giphy API to retrieve gifs from specific use case/market value
 - [ ] Containerising the application and deploy it on either Heroku or AWS
+- [ ] Get Current value of wallet from binance and coinbase